-Whether you're looking for something grounded in reality or something with fantastical adventure mixed in, here are some of the best romcom anime series of all time that you need to check out.
+Whether you're looking for a series grounded in reality or one with fantastical adventures mixed in, here are my picks for the best romantic comedy anime series that you need to check out!

 First loves are always awkward, but the story of young love in My First Girlfriend Is a Gal is especially tricky.

 Junichi Hashiba is desperate for a girlfriend as his classmates start pairing up all around him.
 So, on a dare, he asks out the beautiful Yukana, who surprisingly says yes to his proposal.

 Soon, Junichi finds himself struggling—not only with his insecurities, but also with the affections of many other potential girlfriends.

 While My First Girlfriend Is a Gal does fall prey to many of the typical harem tropes that appear in other rom-com animes, it stands out because it's also clever in how it subverts expectations in many ways.

 Yukana is popular and beautiful, but she's just as uncertain about love as her new boyfriend is.
 As the two build a relationship with each other, the series is flush with wholesomeness—so much of it that you won't know what to do with yourself by its sweet end!

 Originally aired 1989 to 1992

 161 episodes (7 seasons)